-- POLAR Inertial Measurement Unit (IMU), including an Air Data System* (ADS) and precision multi-constellation Global Navigation Satellite System (GNSS).
+POLAR Inertial Measurement Unit (IMU), including an Air Data System* (ADS) and precision multi-constellation Global Navigation Satellite System (GNSS).
 The POLAR provides the heading, attitude and velocity information required by the Flight Control CPU in order to control the UAV in all flight modes and to execute the required flight plan.
-POLAR is available as a standalone product; for more information, see KB articles for POLAR.
+POLAR is available as a standalone product; for more information, see POLAR Datasheet.

 4. Real Time Operating System (RTOS).
 The VECTOR features an RTOS.
 In simple terms, the key advantage of an RTOS is its predictability and the fact that non-critical functions are never allowed to slow down more important tasks, such as flight control.
 This leads to a safer, more reliable system.
 For a more detailed introduction to RTOS, check out this article.

 5. Fully Automatic Operation.
 The VECTOR is designed for fully automatic operation of the UAV, including auto take-off, flight plan execution and fully auto landing.
-For a full list of operation modes available, see separate KB article 'Basic AP Flight Modes'.
+For a full list of operation modes available, see KB articles Rotary Wing or Fixed Wing Operating Modes.
 VECTOR can also adapt the aircraft for each stage of flight, e.g. deploying flaps during landing, locking nose wheel steering and deploying a parachute after a controlled deceleration of the engine.